Skip to Content

 How Can you Avoid a Speeding Accident?

-90% of traffic accidents are due to human failure: due to alcohol abuse, speeding, ignoring signals, inappropriate distances, drug use, medication, fatigue, distraction, etc.
+Ninety percent of traffic accidents are due to human failure, like alcohol abuse, speeding, ignoring signals, inappropriate distances, drug use, medication, fatigue, and distraction.

 Because of this you must: